 What is spondylolisthesis

-One obvious symptom can be lower back pain, felt during and after activity, improved when lying down.
+One obvious symptom can be lower back pain, which arises during and after activity, and improves when lying down.
 Because of the possible pressure on a nearby nerve, there may also be numbness or tingling radiating down one or both legs.

 Spondylolisthesis can be genetic or caused by a trauma or repetitive strain, for example experienced by gymnasts or weight-lifters.
-Very likely, it can also be caused by forced and un-careful yoga practices.
+Unfortunately, it can also be caused by repeated and forced, un-careful yoga practices.
 Alternatively, it can be the result of arthritis, or a tumour.

 Spondylolisthesis can be preceded by spondylolysis, when a small spinal bone (pars interarticularis, connecting the facet joints) breaks and makes the spine unstable.